 subject to subsection (2), leave the room in which the meeting is being held until discussion and voting on the matter are concluded.

-(2) If the matter with respect to which the Director, or the Regular Member of which the Director is an Elected Representative has a pecuniary interest is the payment of an account for which funds have previously been committed, it is not necessary for the Director to leave the room.
+(2) If the matter with respect to which the Director, or the Regular Member of which the Director is an Elected Representative, has a pecuniary interest is the payment of an account for which funds have previously been committed, it is not necessary for the Director to leave the room.

 9.04 (1) A Director ceases eligibility to be a Director if the Director: